Furnace Tune Up Checklist: What’s Included

 Stock up on high-quality air filters.
 Check your air filter every month, and when dirt and debris are visible, replace it with a clean one.
 This is the number one thing HVAC contractors wish homeowners knew.

-A clean filter ensures optimum airflow, prevents dust from entering your system and improves your indoor air quality.
-Dirty filters create all kinds of problems, so check it monthly; change as needed.
+A clean filter ensures optimum airflow, prevents dust from entering your system, and improves your indoor air quality.
+Dirty filters create all kinds of problems, so check it monthly and change it as needed.

 2. Is Your Ceiling Fan Rotating Clockwise?

-3. Test and Change the Batteries in Smoke and CO Detectors
+3. Test and Change the Batteries in Smoke & CO Detectors

 Prevent Major Heating and Cooling Problems with the Apollo Care Plan

-For homeowners in Cincinnati and Northern Kentucky, we recommend an investment in the Apollo Care Plan.
-Membership includes seasonal tune ups of your heating and cooling equipment as well as annual evaluations of your electrical and plumbing systems.
+We recommend an investment in the Apollo Care Plan for Cincinnati and Northern Kentucky homeowners.
+Membership includes seasonal tune-ups of your heating and cooling equipment, as well as annual evaluations of your electrical and plumbing systems.

 Use this yearly evaluation to ask questions and to ensure your home mechanicals and systems are in good shape.
-Apollo Care Plan members also enjoy benefits like 7 Days a week, priority scheduling, discounts, and a VIP phone number.
+Apollo Care Plan members also enjoy other benefits, including priority scheduling, discounts, and a VIP phone number.

-Since 1910, Apollo Home has served the home comfort needs of the greater Cincinnati area.
-Whether it’s heating, air conditioning, electrical or plumbing services, Apollo Home is there for the health of your whole home.
+Since 1910, Apollo Home has served the home comfort needs of the greater Cincinnati and the surrounding area.
+Whether it’s heating, air conditioning, electrical, or plumbing services, Apollo Home is there for the health of your whole home.